fuglaro/filet-cloud/README.md

 No frontend framework is used because adopting one on top of the simple interface design would have introduced unjustified complexity.

 Note that auto logout will cause terminal connections to end.
 Using a terminal multiplexer like zellij or tmux provide persissent sessions across logins.

+### Active Folder Action Plugins

+Create action commands within your backend storage itself, which autogenerate or update files.
+These will be displayed as action buttons when navigating to the folder they reside in.

+Active folder plugins must:
+* Start with the prefix: ._filetCloudAction_
+* End with the name of the action, separated by underscores (_) followed by the action icon.
+* Either output nothing, or
+* Output the file or folder name, containing the results of the action, that should be redirected to.
+* Be executable.

+This can be used for various actions, such as generating a photo album of all photos in a folder, displaying storage statistics, or even triggering a manual backup.

 ## Installation
 * Ensure your machine allows ssh from localhost.